AndronixApp/andronix-docs-next/content/en/get-started/limitations.md

   cannot be used under PRoot.

 * Any Linux OS cannot be installed on External Storage as Android does not permit to write on External storage such as SD-cards or USB devices.

 ## Container Applications

 * **SNAP/Docker/Flatpak** packages cannot be installed on any Linux environment.
 The primary reason is that both require kernel and bus modules unavailable in the PRoot environment.
-The second is that both are mainly focused on Intel/AMD-based architectures and not on arm architecture.
+The second is that both are mainly focused on
+  Intel/AMD-based architectures and not on the ARM architecture.

 ## Networking and Init Systems

 * You can't use any services such as VPN or anything which changes the properties of the network cause the network operated within the Linux container is managed by Android and not Linux itself.
 Hence, it does not have access to modify any property of the network.

 ## Hardware acceleration